house-of-abbey/GarminThermoNest/doc/index.md

 **Please Note!
 Nest in no way endorses this application.
 They are probably blissfully unaware of it.** The application will only work with Nest thermostats, not Hive ones.

+We do not use any of your data.
+You use this as-is without warranty.
+See our [privacy policy and terms and conditions](policies.md) for how we operate.

 ## Operation

 An application for Garmin IQ watches that allows you to control your Nest thermostat.
 This application requires a touch sensitive screen to operate the application.
 It has been design for the Venu 2 watch and those with a similar screen size.